unimapper/nette/README.md

 ```

 Now you can call standard API methods like:
-- GET  /api/entity   - for all records
+### GET /api/entity
+Get all records with following optional parameters:
+- where: [filter](http://unimapper.github.io/docs/reference/repository/#filtering-data) in valid JSON format
+- associate: array associations to join, syntax should look like `?associate[]=property1&associate[]=property2`

+### GET /api/entity/1
-- GET  /api/entity/1 - for a single record
+Get a single record with following optional parameters:
+- associate: array associations to join, syntax should look like `?associate[]=property1&associate[]=property2`

+### PUT /api/entity/1
-- PUT  /api/entity/1 - update record with JSON data stored in request
+Update record with JSON data stored in request body.

+### POST /api/entity
-- POST /api/entity   - create new record with JSON data stored in request
+Create a new record with JSON data stored in request body.

 ### Custom API methods
-You can eve define you custom method.
+You can even define your custom method.

 Example:
 ```php